consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 ![Teensy with pins](https://cdn.sparkfun.com/assets/learn_tutorials/3/8/5/TeensyFlushWithBoard.jpg)

-Just put the Teensy over the perfboard, turn it around and solder each pin.
+Just put the Teensy over the perfboard, turn it around and solder each pin to the perfboard.

 **If you have a teensy board without pins:**

 You can buy strip of pins that can be soldered to the Teensy first and the perfboard later.
 Pin strips are cheaper than water and can be found in most electronic stuff stores.

-If you can't find any pin strip on sale or you're good enough with solder that you want to make it on your own:
+If you can't find any pin strip on sale **and** you're good enough with solder that you want to make it on your own:

--- START OF THE RISKY PART OF THE TEENSY BOARD --
+**-- START OF THE RISKY PART OF THE TEENSY BOARD --** (Follow these steps only if you don't have a pin strip for your teensy board)

 **How to attach the Teensy to a perfboard without a pin strip.**